 You might have seen the iconic images of Santorini, with its stark white stone buildings topped off with blue roofs – all glittering against the backdrop of the Aegean.
 Santorini is more than just a pretty face, however.
 It’s a dream destination to visit, with mouthwatering cuisine, beautiful landscapes and many unforgettable things to see and experience.

-Even more travelers dream of finding out what all the fuss is about!
+Every year more travelers dream of finding out what all the fuss is about!
 The beautiful island, which is the largest of the Cyclades group, certainly sits atop plenty of bucket lists.
-It had been on my bucketlist for at least twenty years and it certainly didn’t disappoint.
+It had been on my bucket list for at least twenty years and it certainly didn’t disappoint.
 If you are planning to visit the Greek Islands, then the most beautiful one of all should be your first Greek Island experience!

 Plus, while Santorini’s largest towns are quite the hives of activity, there are many hikes and off-the-beaten-path spots that will allow you to experience Santorini away from the crowds.
 This versatility means that Santorini is a place many fall in love with and return year after year to uncover its many charms, staying in different villages each time!